-74% of patients in the audit had a plan for endoscopic treatment.
+78% of patients in the audit had a plan for active treatment for HGD; endoscopic therapy was the planned treatment for 97% of these patients

-Annual Report Pages 15-16
+Annual Report Pages 49-50

 Where do people go for treatment of HGD?

 Treatment for HGD will usually be provided in a specialist centre which treats a large number of HGD patients each year.